What is it?

 - The effects wear off very quickly after treatment

 Oral sedation is a sedative that is administered in a tablet or liquid form.
-It’s usually taken an hour before your appointment.
+It’s usually taken an hour before your appointment at the surgery.

 - Lasts 2 to 6 hours